-If you’re trying to save the maximum amount of money, the WD Blue may be the way to go.
-Otherwise, we’d recommend one of the previous two options, unless a slower computer doesn’t bother you (or you keep yours on all the time).
+If you’re trying to save the maximum amount of money the WD Blue may be the way to go.
+Otherwise, we’d recommend one of the previous two options unless a slower-booting computer doesn’t bother you (or you keep yours on all the time).

-The B560M DS3H is great because of its reasonable price, M.2 support, and PCIe gen 4 support.
-It’s nothing fancy, but it gets the job done well.
+The B560M PRO WiFi is a great micro-ATX board with a reasonable cost, accommodation for M.2 drives, and PCIe gen 4 support.
+It’s nothing fancy but it gets the job done well.

-EVGA’s 550 B5 is a standard 550-watt power supply.
-This should leave plenty of headroom for your CPU and GPU, allowing for spikes in power without overwhelming your PSU.
+A 500W PSU is the recommended minimum for Radeon’s RX 6600 XT and 6650 XT.
+EVGA’s 550 B5 is a standard 550-watt power supply that will leave plenty of headroom for your CPU and GPU, allowing for inevitable power spikes without overwhelming your PSU.

 The 550 B5’s fully modular design means that you’ll only need to deal with the cables you use.
 Less extraneous cables means more space in your case, less cable management, and less stress.